 - Developing a commercial whale-watching licensing program with support from our Commercial Whale Watching Licensing Program Advisory Committee

-Additional protection for habitat, forage fish, and salmon: The governor also signed legislation that gives the department more tools and authority regarding construction projects (via Hydraulic Project Approvals) built in aquatic environments that can affect forage fish and salmon.
-Additionally, the legislation requires anyone fishing for smelt in marine waters to obtain a license to provide for better management of this important forage fish species.
+- Additional protection for habitat, forage fish, and salmon: Expanded authority regarding construction projects (via Hydraulic Project Approvals) built in aquatic environments that can affect forage fish and salmon, with Chinook salmon being a preferred part of the southern resident killer whale diet.
+The legislation also requires anyone fishing for smelt in marine waters to obtain a license to provide for better management of this important forage fish species.
 It also directed the state’s Fish and Wildlife Commission to adopt rules to loosen bag limits for bass, walleye, and channel catfish in waters with salmon, to reduce the number of smolts eaten by predators.

-Increased hatchery fish: The department has been working to increase the number of salmon produced at hatcheries.
-Using funding provided in a 2018 budget proviso, WDFW increased production by 7 million fish that year and will be increasing production in 2019 by at least 5.5 million fish.
+- Increased hatchery fish: Funding to increase the number of salmon produced at hatcheries.
+WDFW increased production by 7 million fish that year and will be increasing production in 2019 by at least 5.5 million fish.

 - Be Whale Wise: Noise makes it harder for whales to hunt successfully.
 Stay out of the path of orcas of at least 400 yards in front of or behind them and 300 yards on either side.
 Learn more at bewhalewise.org.

 - Consider volunteering to restore salmon habitat.
 Contact your local Regional Fisheries Enhancement Group to learn more about opportunities, such as tree plantings or work parties, to give back to streams and rivers in your community.